Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

-One of the features World of Warcraft launched with its Mists of Panderia expansion was the battle pet system.
-All those cute little vanity pets that players had been accumulating for years suddenly took on a new dimension; in fact, for a small segment of the WoW community, pet battles have become the focal point of the game.
+One of the features that World of Warcraft launched with its Mists of Pandaria expansion was the battle pet system.
+All those cute little vanity pets that players had been accumulating for years suddenly took on a new dimension; in fact, for a small segment of the WoW community, pet battles became the focal point of the game.

 1. Lightning Storm

 Lightning Storm is a weather effect that adds damage to each attack made by either opponent.
 Pairing this effect with abilities that deliver many small hits can quickly decimate an opponent's team.
 Particularly effective abilities to employ with this effect include Egg Barrage, Nut Barrage, or Banana Barrage, which are multi-round, multi-hit DoTs.
 Combined with multi-round abilities such as Cyclone, Build Turret, or Tympanic Tantrum, this set-up can be virtually unstoppable.

 Blizzard does damage and applies the chilled condition to all active pets.
 This puts a nasty combo in motion, as several other abilities (such as Ice Lance) do additional damage to chilled targets.
 Throw in Deep Freeze, which has a 100% chance to stun a chilled target, and follow it with Takedown (possessed by Kun-lai Runt and Pandaren Monk pets), which does double damage to stunned targets, and it is all over.